epfl-herus/demod/docs/source/overview/occupancy_overview.rst

 Transit occupancy simulator
 ---------------------------

-This approach extend the 4-state occupancy simulator by distinguishing between 'away for work' and 'away for other'.
-For further details about the implementation of this simulator you can visit :py:class:`~demod.simulators.sparse_simulators.SparseTransitStatesSimulator`.
+:API:  For details about the implementation of this simulator you can visit :py:class:`~demod.simulators.sparse_simulators.SparseTransitStatesSimulator`.

+:Description: This approach extend the :ref:`overview_4_States`
+    by distinguishing between 'away for work' and 'away for other'.
     This new version of the model considers three location alternatives and thefore, it may be more appropriate for integrating driving and charging modules for electric vehicles.

-In this case the size of TPMs is equal to
-:math:`(N + 1) \cdot {3 + N - 1 \choose N}`.
+    In this case the size of TPMs is equal to :math:`(N + 1) \cdot {3 + N - 1 \choose N}`.
     The first term of the product stands for the number of active/asleep people, while the second term corresponds to their location and is calculated as the combination with repetition of class N and a set of 3 alternatives (i.e., 'home', 'away for work' and 'away for other'), :math:`C^{'}_{(3,N)}={3 + N - 1 \choose N}`.

-.. note::  This simulator is currently only available for German households
+:Availability: This simulator is currently only available for German households.

 Other occupancy/activity simulators